 3.15 The findings of the SHLAA should be considered alongside the city's housing target in order to determine the five year supply of deliverable sites.
-A 5-Year housing land supply position statement is published annually as part of annual monitoring and can be viewed at, or downloaded from www.birmingham.gov.uk/housingstudies.
+A 5-Year housing land supply position statement is published annually as part of annual monitoring and can be viewed at, or downloaded from Birmingham Housing Studies.